Decoupled Subgraph Federated Learning: Evaluation

 \textbf{Overall performance.} In Table~\ref{tab:results1}, we report the node classification accuracy, after model convergence, on the different datasets for a random partitioning over $10$ independent runs.
 The accuracy difference between central GNN and local GNN provides insights into the potential gains by utilizing FL.
 For example, on the Cora and Amazon Ratings datasets with $10$ clients, the gap is $43.78\%$ and $9.05\%$, respectively.
-For these datasets, \textsc{FedSGD GNN} closes the gap to $16.94\%$ and $5.24\%$, respectively. \textsc{FedSage+} yields similar performance as \textsc{FedSGD GNN} for all datasets.
-Incorporating the true node features of the mended nodes (\textsc{FedSage+ Ideal}) brings performance close to the centralized approach.
-Note, however, that access to the missing neighbors' node features is unrealistic and completely violates privacy. \textsc{FedPub} exhibits poor performance, likely due to the low number of labeled nodes and random partitioning.
+For these datasets, \textsc{FedSGD GNN} closes the gap to $16.94\%$ and $5.24\%$, respectively. \textsc{FedSage+} yields similar performance as \textsc{FedSGD GNN} for all datasets. \textsc{FedPub} also exhibits similar performance due to the low number of labeled nodes and random partitioning, as detecting communities in this setup cannot be done efficiently.
+Moreover, \textsc{FedGCN} is included as a method that considers the inter-connections between nodes.
+This method, relying on server access to the global adjacency matrix (see App.~\ref{sec:FedGCN}), shares 2-hop aggregated node features with other clients and, therefore, it is not private.